Perspective | Google’s new Pixel phones go big on AI for better photos, faster speech recognition

 “We are no doubt a challenger in this domain,” Google hardware chief Rick Osterloh told The Washington Post in a recent interview.
 “There are two main category leaders, and I think a lot of people see the space as potentially in a little bit of stasis.”

-The practice of designing your own processor isn’t new, or even all that unusual: Apple has been designing its own mobile chips since the days of the iPhone 4, and Samsung uses lots of its own processors in the phones and tablets it sells overseas.
+The practice of designing your own processor is not new, or even all that unusual: Apple has been designing its own mobile chips since the days of the iPhone 4, and Samsung uses lots of its own processors in the phones and tablets it sells overseas.
 The fact that Google is now designing its own chips instead of sourcing them from longtime partner Qualcomm is a clear sign that the company is getting serious about the future of its smartphone business.

 Still, Google is undeniably playing catch-up.
 The search giant’s devices accounted for less than one percent of the smartphones shipped in the United States this second quarter ended June 30, according to data from market research firm Strategy Analytics.